coder9090/first/README.md

-I have posted my first project on my github
+I have posted my first project on my github.
+It is a clone webpage of popular website amazon.com which I made using HTML, CSS from scratch.
+Currently I am working on it and I will make it more responsive and functional website.